Finite generation for valuations computing stability thresholds and applications to K-stability: Log Fano pairs with delta<(n+1)/n

-To prove the claim, we first argue as in \cite{LX-higher-rank}*{Lemma 2.51}\footnote{There is a small error in the proof of \cite{LX-higher-rank}*{Lemma 2.51}, where the log discrepancy function $A_{X,\Delta+\fa_\bullet^c}(\cdot)$ was treated as a linear function on $\QM(Y,E)$; nonetheless it is Lipschitz (since it is convex) and that is enough for the argument there.}.
+Returning to the proof of the claim, we first argue as in \cite{LX-higher-rank}*{Lemma 2.51}\footnote{There is a small error in the proof of \cite{LX-higher-rank}*{Lemma 2.51}, where the log discrepancy function $A_{X,\Delta+\fa_\bullet^c}(\cdot)$ was treated as a linear function on $\QM_\eta(Y,E)$; nonetheless it is Lipschitz (since it is convex) and that is enough for the argument there.}.
 Let $\fa_\bullet$ be the graded sequence of valuation ideals of $v$, i.e. $\fa_m=\fa_m(v)$.
-The log discrepancy function $w\mapsto A_{X,\Delta+\fa_\bullet}(w)$ is convex on $\QM(Y,E)$.
-In particular, it is Lipschitz, hence there exists some constant $C>0$ such that
+By the same argument as above, we know that the log discrepancy function $w\mapsto A_{X,\Delta+\fa_\bullet}(w)$ is convex on $\QM_\eta(Y,E)$.
+In particular, it is Lipschitz in a neighborhood of $v$, hence there exist some constants $C>0$ and $\varepsilon_1>0$ such that